swaponline/MultiCurrencyWallet/docs/LIQUIDITY_SOURCES.md

 The main steps you need to follow so that other people can exchange your own token:

-1. use https://vittominacori.github.io/erc20-generator/ to create erc20 token if you don't have it yet.
-We recomend to select BSC network there.
+1. use https://supertoken.xyz/polygon-generator to create a token if you don't have it yet.
-2. add pool to one of this DEXes or create "limit order"
+2. add pool to one of this DEXes

 ## Supported liquidity sources